Updated: 28-May-2024 |

 Installation

-7. Run SelectiveSenderNameSetup.exe.
+- Run SelectiveSenderNameSetup.exe.
 Click Install button [1].
-Make sure that SelectiveSenderName is appeared in the list of Transport agents [2].
+Make sure that SelectiveSenderName appears in the list of Transport agents [2].
 Click Enable button [3].
 Make sure that Running mark is in the status line [4].
 Click Exit button to close the program.

 Testing

-1. Create a new mail-enabled distribution group named TestDistrGroup1.
-Then add yourself into this group.
+Create a new mail-enabled distribution group named TestDistrGroup1.
+Then add yourself to this group.

-2. Run SelectiveSenderNameSetup.exe.
-Click "Browse" button in the "Modify Simple Display Name of the Active Directory objects" frame.
+Run SelectiveSenderNameSetup.exe.
+Click the "Browse" button in the "Modify Simple Display Name of the Active Directory objects" frame.
 Make sure your mailbox has the Simple Display Name attribute assigned.
 Hit "OK" to close the child window.
-Now click "Add" button in the frame named "if the reipient's address belongs to these domains:".
-Populate "E-mail domain" field with external domain where you have a mailbox (i.e. yahoo.com).
+Now click "Add" button in the frame named "if the recipient's address belongs to these domains:".
+Populate the "E-mail domain" field with external domain where you have a mailbox (i.e. yahoo.com).
 Click "OK" to close the window.

-4. Click "Delete all" button to clear the list of e-mail domains.
-Now click "Add" button in the frame named "or if the reipient is a member of the groups listed below:".
+- Click "Delete all" button to clear the list of e-mail domains.
+Now click "Add" button in the frame named "or if the recipient is a member of the groups listed below:".
 Select TestDistrGroup1 from a list and hit OK.

 We have tested SelectiveSenderName on Exchange 2013 CU 18 (a single server that plays Client Access and Mailbox roles) and on Exchange 2016 server.